-To prepare the system for maintenance, you can follow the guidelines in "Powering On and Off" on page 8 and power down the affected blade enclosure pair.
+To prepare the system for maintenance, you can follow the guidelines in "Powering On and Off" in Chapter 1 and power down the affected blade enclosure pair.
 The section also has information on powering-up the enclosure after you have completed the maintenance/upgrade required.